kojix2/wombat/README.md

     shards install
     ```

-During installation, a `postinstall` script will automatically download the static library for `bat-c` into the `src/ext` directory.
+During installation, a `postinstall` script will automatically download the latest version of the `bat-c` static library into the `src/ext` directory.

+Version Managementß

+- Wombat always uses the latest release of `bat-c` from [bat-c releases](https://github.com/kojix2/bat-c/releases).
+- Check the installed version: `Wombat.bat_c_version`
+- Update to the latest version: `crystal run scripts/download_bat_c_static_library.cr`

 ## Usage